By Amara Thornton (Research Officer, Ure Museum)

 As part of the day, the Ure Museum hosted a handling session, featuring highlights from the Museum’s archive, and loan items from the University Library.
 I brought along my copy of the Englishwoman’s Year Book and Directory – in the 1909 edition of which there is a special section on “Women Museum Curators”.

-One of the archive items selected was a rather devastating letter to Percy Ure from collector Julia Katherine Steele, from whom he purchased a number of Greek antiquities for the Museum of Greek Archaeology (now the Ure Museum).
+One of the archive items selected was a rather devastating letter to Percy Ure from collector Julia Katharine Steele, from whom he purchased a number of Greek antiquities for the Museum of Greek Archaeology (now the Ure Museum).
 In it, she expressed admiration for Annie Ure, the Museum’s curator, and Annie Ure’s ability to continue her own research while looking after a family.
-Julia Katherine Steele considered herself unlucky in this respect, her own research interests abandoned.
+Julia Katharine Steele considered herself unlucky in this respect, her own research interests abandoned.
 She wrote:

 “Your wife must have her work cut out with a young baby to look after + her investigations of vases.
 I am afraid my studies in Mythology in the end gave way to domestic cares, + my researches into serpent worship + tholoses [sic] came to an abrupt ending – but I never had an orderly mind, with that equipment, I think it would be possible to combine the two!”